hashicorp/vault-client-go/README.md

 }
 ```

-_**Note**_: this is a temporary solution using a generated endpoint.
+> _**Note**_: this is a temporary solution using a generated method.
 The user
-experience will be improved with the introduction of auth wrappers.
+> experience will be improved with the introduction of auth wrappers.

 ### Loading configuration from environment variables